 - Using a flashlight, perform a thorough inspection of your bed–paying particular attention to the mattress seams, box spring (particularly the plastic corner protectors, and the underside), bed frame and head/foot boards.
 Be sure to rake all cracks with a business or a Metro card.
 Also inspect furniture near your resting area–including but not limited to: nightstands, wall-hung objects and baseboard molding.
 If you find no sign of bed bug activity, monitor for a few days.
 If after a few days, you experience bites again, call in a professional to conduct an inspection for you.
 You should know that bed bugs are so elusive that detecting the presence of them is very difficult–particularly in the early stage–even for pest management professionals, but a professional should know where to look and what to look for.

 - If you hire a Pest Management Company (PMC) to conduct an inspection, be sure that they confirm bed bug findings before initiating service.
-Acceptable evidence could be: fecal spots; blood stains on linen or mattress; live or dead bed bugs; casings and/or eggs.
+Acceptable evidence could be: fecal spots; blood stains on linen, mattress or box spring; live or dead bed bugs; casings and/or eggs.
 If your PMC is unable to show you visible evidence, but you continue to get bitten, hire a company that offers canine inspections.
-While is it impossible for humans to successfully detect live bed bugs and/or viable eggs hiding behind walls, under carpets and in cracks in the wall, bed bug detection dogs are 95% accurate in detecting live bed bugs and viable eggs.
+While is it impossible for humans to successfully detect live bed bugs and/or viable eggs hiding behind walls, under carpets and in cracks in the wall, bed bug detection dogs are 95-98% accurate in detecting live bed bugs and viable eggs.
 If bed bugs are confirmed:

 - Hire licensed professionals.
 Professionals are allowed to treat your space with “Restricted Use Pesticides” (RUP)–you are not.
 A pesticide, or some of its uses, is classified as restricted if it could cause harm to humans (pesticide handlers or other persons) or to the environment unless it is applied by certified applicators that have the knowledge to use these pesticides safely.